influxdata/influxdb-client-js/influxdb-client-apis.md

 ## influxdb-client-apis package

-The `@influxdata/influxdb-client-apis` package provides all InfluxDB v2 APIs generated from its [OpenAPI specification](https://v2.docs.influxdata.com/v2.0/api/)<!-- -->.
+The `@influxdata/influxdb-client-apis` package provides InfluxDB APIs, which are [generated from OpenAPI specifications](https://github.com/influxdata/influxdb-client-js/blob/master/packages/apis/DEVELOPMENT.md)<!-- -->.

 ## Remarks

 These APIs allow to manage the domain objects of InfluxDB (such as buckets, sources, tasks, authorizations).
 The APIs are constructed with `InfluxDB` instance that is populated with InfluxDB server parameters.
-All API operations returns Promise of response data.
-And the majority of them relies upon simple exchange of JSON data.
+All API operations return Promise of response data, the majority of them relies upon simple exchange of JSON data.
 For example:

 ```
 ...